mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 Please include a link to your code in your final report.
 Please also add a README file in your repository to describe how to run and test your code.

 ##### Important dates:
 - Project proposal due on Sun.
-Sep 31 at midnight (Week 5)
+Oct 1 at midnight (Week 5)
 - Mid-point project report due on Sun.
 Oct 29 at midnight (Week 9)
 - Paper presentations in class on Weeks 15 and 16
 - Final project report due on Tue.
 Dec 19 at midnight (Week 17)